 The CMCS Policy Council (PC) prepares parents/guardians to be advocates and leaders on behalf of their children, and their communities.
 Parents on the Policy Council are provided with the opportunity to be fully engaged with program planning and decision-making, and work closely with the ECED Senior Management Team and Governing Board.
-The Policy Council serves as a link to the parents at each of our sites, and ensure ongoing communication between parents and the ECED staff.
+The Policy Council serves as a link to the parents at each of our sites and ensures ongoing communication between parents and the ECED staff.
 In addition to their role in Governance, Policy Council parents have the opportunity to organize various events and activities.
-Policy Council Parent Representatives attended The National Head Start Association Conference and the Office of Head Start National Conference.
-Both conferences were held virtually due to COVID-19.
-All Policy Council utilized parent activity monies to purchase home educational materials such as books and learning games to support parent child engagement in learning at home.
-Despite the impact of COVID19, through the dedication and commitment of CMCS parents, the Policy Council was able to meet remotely and fulfil all governing responsibilities in 2020-2021.
+All Policy Council Parents received training in Head Start enrollment and eligibility requirements.
+This year The PC also participated in the Equity, Diversity, and Inclusion training with Antoinette Amos & Yvonne Ragan of the Ragan & Amos Consulting firm.
+The Policy Council utilized parent activity monies to purchase School portraits from Life Touch Photography for the children enrolled at our home and center-based programs.
+Home educational materials such as books and learning games support parent-child engagement in learning at home.
+The PC also passed using funds for 20 Laptop devices for the PC members to use remotely to attend virtual meetings.
+PC also voted to have the Cool Culture program for all enrolled families for the upcoming school year.
+Despite the impact of COVID-19, through the dedication and commitment of CMCS parents, the Policy Council was able to meet remotely and fulfill all governing responsibilities in 2021-2022.